Skip to main content

 Direct renal injury, including renal papillary necrosis, reported in patients receiving long-term NSAIA therapy.

-Potential for overt renal decompensation.
-Increased risk of renal toxicity in adults with renal or hepatic impairment or heart failure, in patients with volume depletion, in geriatric patients, and in those receiving a diuretic, ACE inhibitor, or angiotensin II receptor antagonist.
-(See Renal Impairment under Cautions.)
+Renal toxicity observed in patients in whom renal prostaglandins have a compensatory role in maintaining renal perfusion; in such patients, NSAIAs may cause a dose-dependent reduction in prostaglandin formation and thereby precipitate overt renal decompensation.
+Increased risk of renal toxicity in adults with renal or hepatic impairment or heart failure, dehydration, hypovolemia, in geriatric patients, and in those receiving a diuretic, ACE inhibitor, or angiotensin II receptor antagonist.

-May precipitate renal insufficiency in neonates; increased risk in those with extracellular volume depletion, CHF, sepsis, or hepatic dysfunction or those receiving concomitant therapy with a nephrotoxic drug.
+May precipitate renal insufficiency in neonates, including acute renal failure; increased risk in those with extracellular volume depletion, CHF, sepsis, or hepatic dysfunction or those receiving concomitant therapy with a nephrotoxic drug.
 If a substantial reduction in urine output occurs, withhold additional doses until output returns to normal.
-(See PDA under Dosage and Administration.)

 Hyponatremia reported in neonates.
 Monitor renal function and serum electrolytes.